 - 5.1.
 Blenheim High School recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2015) and share information between professionals and agencies where there are concerns. - 5.2.
 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - 5.3.
 We recognise that all matters relating to child protection are confidential. - 5.4.
-The Headteacher or DSLs will disclose any information about a student to other members of staff on a need to know basis only.
+The Headteacher or DSLs will disclose any information about a student to other members of staff on a need to know basis only. - 5.5.
+All staff must be aware that they have a statutory responsibility to appropriately share information with other agencies in order to safeguard children. - 5.6.
+All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.

-- 5.5.
-5All staff must be aware that they have a statutory responsibility to appropriately share information with other agencies in order to safeguard children. - 5.6.
-All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 5.7.
+- 5.7.
 We will always undertake to share our intention to refer a child to Social Care with their parents /carers knowledge unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will consult with the MASH team. - 5.8.
-Information referring to any child(ren) sent to outside agencies will always use a secure Egress email.
+If in doubt, we will consult with an Assistant Team Manager at the Local Referral, Intervention and assessment services helpline at this point. - 5.8.
+Information referring to any child(en) sent to outside agencies will always use a secure egress email.
 Any CP files for children attending a new school will be delivered by hand or by Recorded Delivery.